siakaramalegos/sia.codes-eleventy/src/posts/render-blocking-resources.md

 If you failed this metric in Lighthouse, then you've already discovered one way to test for this.
 If you're new to Lighthouse, then check out the official [Lighthouse](https://developers.google.com/web/tools/lighthouse) page to get started.

+We all have render-blocking resources on our sites (all the CSS!).
+The problem comes in when it significantly impacts our performance.
+When this occurs, Lighthouse flags it, and we should do something about it.

-Candidates for render-blocking resources include both scripts and styles:
+Lighthouse candidates for render-blocking resources include both scripts and styles:

 - `<script>` tags in the `<head>` which use do not have at least one of the following attributes: `async`, `defer`, `module`
 - Stylesheet `<link>` tags in the `<head>` without a `disabled` attribute or a media query which does not match (e.g., `print`)